-My 12-day international press trip took place the following summer after the VEMEX event.
+My 12-day international press trip took place the summer following after the VEMEX event.
 Yes, there’s a lot of planning that goes into this and it takes time!
 First there's the planning, then pitching and getting assignments, and finally linking up with the tourist offices.

 The German National Tourist Office (GMTO) designed and coordinated my itinerary.
 The S.W.
 Germany Tourist Board, Visit Berlin, and the Historic Highlights of Germany organization also sponsored it.